openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 Interrupt Generation
 ^^^^^^^^^^^^^^^^^^^^
-The I2C Slave provides interrupt generation for both APB and I2C interfaces
+The I2C Slave provides interrupt generation for both APB and I2C interfaces.

-I2C interrupts:
+The i2c_interrupt goes to the external I2C master device, and is generated in the following conditions:
   - The availability of a new single-byte message from the APB to I2C.
   - The write flags of the I2C-to-APB FIFO reaching certain levels (e.g., FIFO becoming full), indicating how much space is currently available in FIFO.